UNDERSTANDING ROOT CANAL TREATMENT

 WHY SHOULD THE PULP BE REMOVED?

-If the injured or diseased pulp is not removed, the tissues surrounding the root of the tooth can become infected, resulting in pain and swelling.
+If the injured or diseased pulp is not removed, the tissues surrounding the root of the tooth can become infected.
+Resulting in pain and swelling.
 Even if there is no pain, certain substances released by bacteria can damage the bone that anchors the tooth in the jaw.
-Without treatment, the tooth may have to be extracted.
+As a result, without treatment, the tooth may have to be extracted.

 REMOVING A TOOTH CAN CREATE PROBLEMS

 There are downsides to losing a natural tooth.
 When a tooth is removed and not replaced, the nearest teeth may begin to shift from their normal position.
-This may cause the teeth to become crooked or crowded, which makes biting and chewing more difficult.
-Crooked or crowded teeth are more likely to have gum disease because they are harder to keep clean than straight teeth.
+Because of this, this may cause the teeth to become crooked or crowded.
+As a result, this makes biting and chewing more difficult.
+Also, crooked or crowded teeth are more likely to have gum disease because they are harder to keep clean than straight teeth.
 A replacement tooth (an implant or bridge) is usually more expensive than endodontic treatment and can involve more extensive dental procedures on nearby teeth.
-A natural tooth is normally better than an artificial tooth.
+Overall, a natural tooth is normally better than an artificial tooth.

 WHAT DOES TREATMENT INVOLVE?

 Treatment involves one or more visits.
 There are several steps in the process of endodontic treatment that your general dentist or endodontic will perform to save your tooth.

 - First, local anesthesia is usually given so that you will be more comfortable.
 To isolate the tooth, the dentist will use a dam, which is a thin sheet of latex rubber or plastic that keeps the tooth dry during treatment.
 An opening is made through the crown of the tooth into the pulp chamber.

 - The pulp or remaining tissue is then removed carefully from both the pulp chamber and root canal (s).
 Each root canal is cleaned and shaped to allow it to be filled.